AlibabaCloudDocs/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create a custom result table.md

             ```

-## Interface description
+## API description

 The class of a custom result table must inherit the CustomSinkBase base class of the custom sink plug-in and is implemented by using the following methods:

 ```
-protected Map<String,String> userParamsMap; // userParamsMap is the key-value pair defined in the WITH clause of custom SQL statements.
-All keys are in lowercase letters. protected Set<String> primaryKeys; // primaryKeys is the custom primary key field. protected List<String> headerFields; // headerFields is the list of fields marked as header. protected RowTypeInfo rowTypeInfo; // rowTypeInfo indicates the field type and name.
+protected Map<String,String> userParamsMap;// userParamsMap is the key-value pair defined in the WITH clause of custom SQL statements.
+All keys are in lowercase letters. protected Set<String> primaryKeys;// primaryKeys is the custom primary key field. protected List<String> headerFields;// headerFields is the list of fields marked as header. protected RowTypeInfo rowTypeInfo;// rowTypeInfo indicates the field type and name.
 /**
  * The initialization method.
 This method is called when you create a table for the first time or when a failover occurs.
  *